nospam2000/ch341-baudrate-calculation/README.md

 For example to get a prescaler of 16 use a value of `%10000010 == 0x82` to turn off the x64 divider and activate the x2 and x8 dividers.

-The meaning of the bits 3 to 6 is unknown, all drivers set them to 0.
+The meaning of the bits 3 to 6 is unknown, all known drivers set them to 0.

 ### Divisor register 0x13 (Linux: CH341_REG_BPS_DIV, FreeBSD: UCHCOM_REG_BPS_DIV)